domrussel/domrussel.github.io/_pages/research.md

 # <center> Working Papers </center>
 - - -

+**Behavioral Cross-Selling: Evidence from Retail Credit Cards** (with Sarah Robinson and Claire Shi).
+Updated 2025. <br/>
+<small>[<a href="#/" onclick="visib('retail')">Abstract</a> | [Draft][retail_paper] | [Retail Card Rewards Data][https://docs.google.com/spreadsheets/d/176_SA1aTiUCCWSnhGy33WHL1Y3SFbksqRmt1wUkKEx8/edit?usp=sharing]] </small>
+<div id="retail" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Why do some non-financial firms rely on revenue from consumer financial products?
+At several large U.S. retailers, direct revenues from credit card partnerships exceed total operating income.
+This paper proposes a theory of behavioral cross-selling, in which firms use their access to customers to cross-sell products that capitalize on behavioral biases, such as inattention or forgetfulness.
+We test our theory in the retail credit card market using data from a major credit bureau.
+Although retail cards account for only 17% of balances in our sample, they generate 45% of missed minimum payments, triggering late fees.
+Liquidity constraints cannot fully explain missed minimums: among individuals with multiple cards, nearly half of missed payments on retail cards could have been avoided by reallocating excess payments from other cards.
+Consistent with the theory, firms in locations with more avoidable missed payments are more likely to offer retail cards and provide larger sign-up incentives.
+We discuss how behavioral cross-selling can help explain practices in industries such as airlines, auto dealerships, tax preparation services, and sports entertainment.
+</small><br><br/></div>

 **The Supply Side of Consumer Debt Repayment** (with Justin Katz and Claire Shi).
 Updated 2024. <br/>
 <small>[<a href="#/" onclick="visib('supply')">Abstract</a> | [Draft][supply_paper]] </small>
 <div id="supply" style="display: none; text-align: justify; line-height: 1.2" ><small>